Help for Parents of Troubled Teens

 Be aware of your own stress levels.
 If you’re angry or upset, now is not the time to try to communicate with your teen.
 Wait until you’re calm and energized before starting a conversation.
 You’re likely to need all the patience and positive energy you can muster.

 Be there for your teen.
 An offer to chat with your teen over coffee will probably be greeted with a sarcastic put-down or dismissive gesture, but it’s important to show you’re available.
 Insist on sitting down for mealtimes together with no TV, phones, or other distractions.
 Look at your teen when you speak and invite your teen to look at you.
 Don’t get frustrated if your efforts are greeted by nothing more than monosyllabic grunts or shrugs.
 You may have to eat a lot of dinners in silence, but when your teen does want to open up, they know they’ll always have the opportunity to do so.

 Find common ground.
 Trying to discuss your teen’s appearance or clothes may be a sure-fire way to trigger a heated argument, but you can still find some areas of common ground.
 Fathers and sons often connect over sports; mothers and daughters over gossip or movies.
 The objective is not to be your teen’s best friend, but to find common interests that you can discuss peacefully.
-Once you’re talking, your teen may feel more comfortable opening up to you about other things.
+Once you’re talking, your teen may feel more comfortable opening up to you about other topics.

 Listen without judging or giving advice.
 When your teen does talk to you, it’s important that you listen without judging, mocking, interrupting, criticizing, or offering advice.
 Your teen wants to feel understood and valued by you, so maintain eye contact and keep your focus on your child, even when they’re not looking at you.
 If you’re checking your email or reading the newspaper, your teen will feel that they’re not important to you.